-The company has opened to applications from students to enter the internship in the amount of 2 people who are in the mechanical field In order to continue to develop knowledge and experience for their studies.
+The company has opened to applications from students to enter the internship who are in the mechanical field In order to continue to develop knowledge and experience for their studies.
 The interns are encouraged to learn various tasks and skills at the company, as well as being assigned tasks that will enable them to use their knowledge and abilities while developing their potential and skills.
 When they are graduated and pass the probation according to the specified criteria, the company will consider keeping them as regular employees.